StrangeRanger/nadeko-manager-scripts/README.md

 8. Exit
 ```

-Note that by default, the installer doesn't allow its execution with root privilege.
-For information on how to configure the installer's behavior, refer to [this section of the wiki](https://github.com/StrangeRanger/NadekoBot-BashScript/wiki/Installer-Info)

 ## Officially Supported Distributions

 The following is a list of all the Linux distributions and macOS versions that the installer has been tested and are officially support on: